ARIZONA

 Camp Rawlins

-A temporary subpost of Whipple Barracks, located 17 miles southeast of Camp Hualpai in Williamson Valley.
+A temporary subpost of Whipple Barracks established in February 1870, located 17 miles southeast of Camp Hualpai, in the Williamson Valley west of Paulden.
+Occupied by the 3rd Cavalry, Companies C and G, during April-August 1870.

 Fort Whipple